UMC 25x6/4x8 / N38

 - They protect against demagnetization caused by external magnetic field very well,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,

 - They have very high magnetic induction on the surface of the magnet,